tidyverse/purrr/tests/testthat/_snaps/map.md

       Error in `map_int()`:
       !
 In index 1.
       Caused by error:
       !
-Can't coerce from a character to a integer.
+Can't coerce from a character vector to an integer vector.
     Code
       map(1:3, ~ fail_at_3(stop("Doesn't work")))
     Condition